Zodiac Killer suspects: Paul Doerr

-Jarrett Kobek's 2022 book How to find Zodiac (the second of two books by Kobek on the topic of the killer) named Paul Doerr as a suspect.
+Jarrett Kobek's 2022 book How to Find Zodiac named Paul Doerr, who died in 2007, as a suspect.
 Doerr was a North Bay resident with a post office box in Vallejo, where the first murders took place.
 Born in 1927, Doerr's age in 1969 (42) as well as his height (5'9") would have been consistent with witness estimates.

 Doerr was an avid fanzine publisher and letter-writer throughout the 1960s and 1970s, and many of his writings exhibit circumstantial parallels with the Zodiac.
 Paul Haynes, a researcher for the true crime book I'll Be Gone in the Dark, called Doerr "the best Zodiac suspect that's ever surfaced."
 Doerr's daughter read Kobek's book with the intent of suing the author for libel, but came away impressed with his research, adding in interviews that her father had at times been violent and abusive.
 Kobek sent a nineteen-page document to the SFPD's Major Crimes Division regarding the similarities; he did not receive a response.

 Doerr was a member of the Minutemen, a right-wing militant group that sent out threatening letters to supposed communists using a symbol that resembled the Zodiac's.
 Some of the Zodiac attacks took place at hangout spots of Doerr's daughter.
 In his fanzine Pioneer, Doerr references the same formula for an ANFO bomb later given by the Zodiac, which Kobek argues was not widely known before the Internet and the publication of The Anarchist Cookbook in 1971.
 Doerr hinted in a 1974 letter to the neopagan magazine Green Egg that he had previously killed people; Kobek writes that that part of the letter was not intended for publication, but Green Egg had a policy of publishing every letter in full.